-Aerobotix (ABX) pushes the limits of robotic automation technologies.
-After being tasked through a SBIR (Small Business Innovation Research) program to create a partially automated sanding and polishing solution, ABX has continued to improve the robotic system by developing a fully automated solution for changing adhesive-back sandpaper.
+Aerobotix (ABX) pushes the limits of robotic sanding automation technologies with each new challenge customers supply.
+After being tasked through a SBIR (Small Business Innovation Research) program to create a partially automated sanding and polishing solution, ABX has continued to improve the robotic system by developing a fully automatic sanding solution for changing adhesive-back sandpaper for multiple grits.

 Large military aircraft surfaces call for a large sander on a large robot.

 Aerobotix customers often have very large surfaces requiring sanding or surface preparation.
-ABX solved this challenge with an end-of-arm tool (EOAT) with three orbital sanders mounted on a robot with extended reach capability.
+ABX developed a large aircraft robotic sanding solution by modifying an existing robot by adding an end-of-arm tool (EOAT) with three orbital sanders mounted on a robot with extended reach capability.

 Guess what happens when you shoot a coating thickness measurement signal at a performance coating designed to confuse signals?
 You guessed it, you get very confused thickness measurement data.